NinetiesPaul/baseweb/README.md

 ```
 cp phinx.yml.dist phinx.yml
 ```
-- Use your prefered database client and create a database for your application to run on
+- Using your prefered database client, establish a connection with your local MySQL and create a database for your application to run on.
+For example, "base_app"
 - Open up the .env file you've created and setup the database credentials, for example:
 ```
 DB_HOST=localhost
-DB_NAME=base_web
+DB_NAME=base_app
 DB_USER=postgres
 DB_PASSWORD=root
 ```